mumblez/oauth2_proxy/README.md

   -skip-auth-preflight: will skip authentication for OPTIONS requests -skip-auth-regex value: bypass authentication for requests path's that match (may be given multiple times)
   -skip-provider-button: will skip sign-in-page to directly reach the next step: oauth/start
+  -skip-group-auth: skip google group authentication (use when you only want to pass-group-headers upstream to allow upstream to handle authorisation)
   -ssl-insecure-skip-verify: skip validation of certificates presented when using HTTPS -tls-cert string: path to certificate file
   -tls-key string: path to private key file